-You can use a dial indicator or some form of stationary object to gauge whether the crankshaft is moving off center indicating it is bent.
+You can use a dial indicator or some form of a stationary object to gauge whether the crankshaft is moving off-center indicating it is bent.

 Check for loose hardware and worn parts on your mower that can cause items on your mower to vibrate.

 Common Honda Lawn Mower Problems & Solutions

 There is a price that comes with homeownership including the upkeep of your lawn.
 You invested in a lawn mower to assist with your lawn care.